NishantYadav31/Mangata-Gallo/README.md

 # Mangata-Gallo
-A basic HTML and CSS homepage
+A basic HTML(with Semantic and meta tags) and CSS(Effects and appropriate use) homepage